-The gunplay is exceptionally good, as to be expected from 4A Games.
-They’ve progressed over the years and the elements presented here are the best I’ve seen from them so far.
+The gunplay is excellent, as to be expected from 4A Games.
+They’ve progressed over the years, and the elements presented here are the best I’ve seen from them so far.
 You can go in with guns blazing, though you might catch a bullet or two, or worse.
 Still, it’s so satisfying that I can’t fault you if you choose to go that route.
 Or go stealth, plotting in the shadows and hidden areas, deciding which enemy to take down next.
-Stealthy runs also present you with the option of not killing anyone at all and is definitely worth giving a try.
+Stealthy runs also present you with the option of not killing anyone and is definitely worth giving a try.
 More on that later.
-You’re still able to carry three weapons at a time, and two of a specific type.
-You can also swap weapons with a dead adversary.
+You’re still able to carry three weapons at a time and two of a specific type.
+You can also swap weapons with a deadly adversary.
 It’s not all perfect, as there is a line-of-sight issue in the game.
-I’ve noticed on a number of occasions where I tried to shoot something only for it to be blocked by some unforeseen force, despite having a clear shot.
+On several occasions, I’ve noticed where I tried to shoot something only for it to be blocked by some unforeseen force, despite having a clear shot.
 This not only wasted ammo but gave away my position.
-It mainly happens when you’re trying to shoot from behind a tree, or a fence.
-It’s likely a collusion issue, but it doesn’t change the fact that it does hinder your gameplay at times.
-Especially if you’re trying to pick off targets without them seeing you.
+It mainly happens when you’re trying to shoot from behind a tree or a fence.
+It’s likely a collision issue, but it doesn’t change the fact that it does hinder your gameplay at times, especially if you’re trying to pick off targets without them seeing you.

 A carry-over from the Metro Redux games is the ability to modification weapons.
-Only this time the modification process is more abundant and you don’t lose parts should you decide to switch up your weapons.
-Add scopes, iron sights, bigger magazines, muzzles, stocks and more.
+This time, the modification process is more abundant, and you don’t lose parts should you decide to switch up your weapons.
+Add scopes, iron sights, bigger magazines, muzzles, stocks, and more.
 Don’t like that single barrel shotgun?
 Well, add some extra barrels and a bigger stock.
 Need some extra range on your rifle?
 You can modify that to your liking as well.
 The only downside is that many of the weapons are story-gated, meaning you’ll only find them or are given to you once you hit a certain area.

-Expanding on the weapon crafting is the item crafting system.
+Expanding on weapon crafting is the item crafting system.
 Out in the world, you’ll collect various resources that can be used to create ammo, health items, and various weapons such as grenades or tossing cans to distract the enemies and more.
 It’s another welcome addition and one that’s quite handy.
-Just collect the resources and open up your mobile construction kit when you need something and build away.
+Just collect the resources, open up your mobile construction kit when you need something, and build it away.
 The only restriction is that certain items, like modifying your weapons, can only be done at a workstation.
-Which also happen to be plenty and be found not only at your base of operations, but also most main areas in the game.
-That said, I felt this cheapened the experience abit.
-Being able to just craft a healing item at any given moment does ruin some of the suspense.
-Sure, I’m about to die and I’m nowhere near the end.
-What shall I do… oh wait, let me just craft a few health items and I’m good.
-Minor grip and it’s likely just me.
+That said, I felt this cheapened the experience.
+Being able to craft a healing item at any given moment does ruin some of the suspense.
+Sure, I’m about to die, and I’m nowhere near the end.
+What shall I do… oh wait, let me craft a few health items, and I’m good.
+Minor gripe, and it’s likely just me.

 Rise and shine

 The night/day and weather systems are also nice additions to the game.
-Not only do they cycle as you’re playing, but the system also allows for multiple opportunities to carry out your quests, each with their own advantages and dangers.
-Take a quest during the day and the chances are that you’ll be seen by the enemies.
-Or do them at night, which allows for you to carry them out with better chances of not being seen, though there are more dangerous beasts and such lurking in the shadows.
+Not only do they cycle as you’re playing, but the system also allows for multiple opportunities to carry out your quests, each with its own advantages and dangers.
+Take a quest during the day, and the chances are that the enemies see you.
+Or do them at night, which allows you to carry them out with better chances of not being seen, though there are more dangerous beasts and such lurking in the shadows.
 I enjoyed being able to decide on how to play instead of being forced with no option.
-Also make use of camps scattered throughout the game to not only progress time but also recover your health, which is helpful when you’re low on resources.
+Also, make use of camps scattered throughout the game to progress time and recover your health, which is helpful when you’re low on resources.

 As for the visuals, 4A Games excels once again.
-The designs of the world you’ll explore is breathtaking at times.
-From the toxic forests to the hot and dry deserts.
+The designs of the world you’ll explore are breathtaking at times.
+From the toxic forests to deserts.
 It’s a visual tour de force.
-Every area gives off its own vibe and includes features you’d expect to see in such area.
-I especially enjoyed the desert, right when a sandstorm is setting in.
-The area grows dark, while the winds kick sand in every direction, lowering your visibility to nothing.
-The monster designs are also top notch.
-From the many creatures, you’ll encounter, and not just the big ones.
-Even smaller ones such as rats or bugs that scattered by your feet are well done.
+Every area gives off its own vibe and includes features you’d expect to see in such an area.
+I especially enjoyed the desert level, right when a sandstorm is setting in.
+The area grows dark while the winds kick sand in every direction, lowering your visibility to nothing.
+The monster designs are also top-notch.
+From the many creatures you’ll encounter, and not just the big ones.
+Even smaller ones such as rats or bugs that are scattered by your feet are well done.
 There’s also a really nice visual effect when you use your lighter in certain places.
-I won’t ruin the surprise, but I will caution many of you to not hit your screens.
+I won’t ruin the surprise, but I will caution many of you not to hit your screens.

 At the heart of it all is the idea that everything you do in the game will ultimately decide your fate.
-Every decision you make, every person or creature you decide to kill or let go, and even who you save, will all play into which ending you arrive at.
+Every decision you make, every person or creature you decide to kill or let go of, and even who you save will all play into which ending you arrive at.
 4A Games states that there’s no good or bad ending.
 Instead, whatever you get is what you deserve, which are harsh words.
-As such, my ending in my eyes was really bad, and while I won’t spoil it, I thought I did what I needed to do to survive.
-That’s exactly what the game does to you, it forces you to rationale the “it’s you or me” mentality.
+As such, my ending in my eyes was terrible, and while I won’t spoil it, I thought I did what I needed to do to survive.
+That’s exactly what the game does to you; it forces you to rationale the “it’s you or me” mentality.
 Forcing you to live, take revenge or forgive throughout the entire game.
 I loved every minute of it, right up until my unfortunate ending.
-I’ve already started another game and I’m hoping things are better this time around.
+I’ve already started another game, and I’m hoping things are better this time around.

 How does the PC version fare

-My main concern with this title is that just like with the previous games.
-Metro Exodus still doesn’t include any sort of windowed mode.
-No borderless window, or fullscreen window which is problematic for people that use ultrawide-screen monitors.
+My main concern with this title is that, just like with the previous games.
+Metro Exodus still doesn’t a windowed mode.
+No borderless window or fullscreen window, which is problematic for people that use ultrawide-screen monitors.
 Yes, the game does support the format (21:9 / 43:18), in case you’re wondering.
 And yes, it works well, partially.
-There’s this weird FOV issue when using a ratio higher than 16:9, where images on the sides of the screen are stretched.
-This is is easily apparent when an NPC, specifically their face, is displayed.
+There’s this weird FOV issue when using a ratio higher than 16:9, where images on the screen’s sides are stretched.
+This is easily apparent when an NPC, specifically their face, is displayed.
 A FOV slider would have addressed that concern.
 A FOV slider would have addressed that concern.
-I also wasn’t able to tweak with the *.ini files as I have with the other Metro titles on Steam.
+I wasn’t able to tweak with the *.ini files as I have with the other Metro titles on Steam.
 The bigger format also isn’t very good for recording game footage or streaming the game.
-It would seem that titles Epic Games Store are hiding those files and as much as I looked, I couldn’t find them.
+It would seem that titles Epic Games Store are hiding those files, and as much as I looked, I couldn’t find them.
 Those who pick up the game on Steam should have better luck.

-I know optimization is going to be at the top of everyone’s list for those looking to play Metro Exodus on PC.
+I know optimization will be at the top of everyone’s list for those looking to play Metro Exodus on PC.
 Despite my concerns with the lack of PC-centric options and the crashing, the game ran well.
 On the PC I used for the playthrough, I was easily hitting 90-100 fps at 1440p at both high.
-I also fired up the game on a much less beefy machine and few a few tweaks, I was able to run it at a respectable 60 fps.
+I also fired up the game on a much less beefy machine and a few tweaks; I was able to run it at a respectable 60 fps.
 It goes without saying that Nvidia’s Hairworks and Tessellation will cause you to drop some frames.
-So be sure to disable both of those, and drop DirectX 12 to DirectX 11 while you’re at it.
-The game also supports ray tracing and DLSS, however I wasn’t unable to test this due to not having a video card that supports these features.
+Be sure to disable both of those and drop DirectX 12 to DirectX 11 while you’re at it.
+The game also supports ray tracing and DLSS.
+However, I wasn’t unable to test this due to not having a video card that supports these features.